nick335/crowdFund/README.md

 ### Continued development
 - I will like to improve my knowledge of css animation especially the way the popup comes in.
 - Also the structure of my HTML code, i think it will be very confusing for others to read
-- And also the ability to detailed names to classes.
+- And also the ability to give detailed names to classes.

 ### Useful resources
 - (https://stackoverflow.com/)- this helped a lot in dealing with multiple problem i occured while coding like responsivness, positioning of text over images and hamburger menu